nms377/React-Kanban/README.md

   - Created By (Username)
   - Assigned To (Name)

 All other fields are not needed when creating a new Card.
-The other fields: "Unique Identifier".
+The other fields: "Unique Identifier" or "User".

 ### Cards in Columns
 A card can be moved to either the next or previous column using the Status selection field.